-Despite these efforts and interventions implemented by the different health care providers, interviews with stakeholders revealed that there remain other challenges related to system factors that need to be addressed and include essentially the following:
+Despite these efforts and interventions implemented by the different health care providers, interviews with stakeholders revealed that there remain other challenges related to system factors that need to be addressed and include the following:

-- Some MoH facilities where mammography services are delivered still need rehabilitation, particularly in Tulkarem and South of Hebron. - Some governmental facilities that have film screening mammography face regular shortages in the provision of films, which could consequently explain the underutilization of this service in some facilities. - Limited number of available and qualified physicians in the governmental sector, who are able to read mammograms promptly.
-Despite the training of physicians on reading mammograms, some of these physicians are unavailable to provide prompt readings, as they have other responsibilities, particularly with the overload they have.
+- Some MoH facilities where mammography services are delivered still need renovation, particularly in Tulkarem and South of Hebron. - Some governmental facilities that have film screening mammography face regular shortages in the provision of films, which could explain the underutilization of this service in some facilities. - Limited number of available and qualified physicians in the governmental sector, who are able to read mammograms promptly.
+Despite the training of physicians on reading mammograms, some of these physicians are unavailable to provide prompt readings, as they have other responsibilities, particularly as they have very high caseloads.
 Consequently, there are still delays in reading mammogram results, particularly in Gaza, Hebron, Tulkarem and Salfit.
-According to the mapping survey, mammography reading results in Hebron, Tubas and Salfit average around 7 days, and 10 days in Tulkarem. - Lack of updated and followed screening protocols at PHC level, which renders the implementation of outreach screening programs based on the individual practices of each directorate. - Limited number of radiologists (43 only in the West Bank from all sectors), particularly female radiologists.
-In the absence of mammography technicians, nurses often perform this task, despite their inadequate training in this area, which consequently could affect the quality of results. - Targeting of governmental outreach programs in Gaza mainly focuses on teachers, while NGO outreach programs are project based and are hence highly dependent on the availability of funding, despite their great importance in the early detection of breast cancer. - The study conducted by WHO and PNIPH in 2014 revealed that there was a high rate of false-positive cases among women with abnormal screening results reaching 85.4% (240/281) in the West Bank and 76.5% in the Gaza Strip.
-There is no research that investigates the proportion of false-negative results that could partially imply a shortage of the current screening program in reaching high-risk women groups9.
+According to the mapping survey, mammography reading results in Hebron, Tubas and Salfit average around 7 days, and 10 days in Tulkarem. - Lack of updated and followed screening protocols at PHC level, which results in the implementation of outreach screening programs based on the individual practices of each directorate. - Limited number of radiologists (only 43 in all sectors in the West Bank), particularly female radiologists.
+In the absence of mammography technicians, nurses often perform this task, despite their inadequate training in this area, which consequently could affect the quality of results. - Targeting of governmental outreach programs in Gaza mainly focuses on teachers, while NGO outreach programs are project based and are therefore highly dependent on the availability of funding, despite their great importance in the early detection of breast cancer. - The study conducted by WHO and PNIPH in 2014 revealed that there was a high rate of false-positive cases among women with abnormal screening results.
+The rate of false positives reached 85.4% (240/281) in the West Bank and 76.5% in the Gaza Strip.
+There is no research that investigates the proportion of falsenegative results that could partially imply a shortage of the current screening program in reaching high-risk women groups10.
 Further research is still needed to follow up women with negative screening results in order to examine the proportion of false-negative results. - Low operational capacity of mammography services: The reported low operational capacity of mammography services could be due to the limited outreach screening programs, lack of screening protocols, as well as other socio-cultural and economic factors related to women's reluctance to access services, as will be further discussed.

-9 WHO.
-The Palestinian National Institute Of Public Health, Performance Of Mammography Screening In The National Breast Cancer Screening Program: A Retrospective Cohort Study, March 2014, Pp.19-20.
+10 WHO, The Palestinian National Institute Of Public Health, Performance Of Mammography Screening In The National Breast Cancer Screening Program: A Retrospective Cohort Study, March 2014, Pp.19-20.